nobodyme/blog/content/draft/aws-llm-league/index.md

 ...
 ```

 Full set of topics can be [found here](TODO).
+I generated to about 144 topics.
 The idea was to feed in these topics to QnACrafter and copy the generated answers but by default it only accepts 4 at a time.
 Customizing the app to accept more resulted in partial generation, I am assuming due to rate limiting.
 So, I quickly realized this is going to be time consuming and that it would be easier to write a python script instead that works with LLM models instead.
-So, that's what I did, you can [find that here]().
+So, that's what I did, you can [find that here](TODO).

 The script takes in a list of topics, and generates N of questions for each topic.
-The question is then passed onto another answer prompt which generates an answer for each question.
-This gave me [my first dataset](TODO).
+Each question is then passed onto another answer prompt which generates the answer.
+This gave me [my first dataset](TODO), roughly 850 odd instruction set.

+After the competition many asked me, how I de-duplicated by dataset.
+Well, with this process I didn't have to.
+My topics were diverse enough and I only generated 6 questions per topic that I didn't need to do de-duplication at all.

-I uploaded the dataset with the base hyperparameter configuration by this time 5 hours has already passed, I haven't even looked at the leaderboard thus far.
-The model scored 31.8% and put me in the second place in the leaderboard but I decided to perform all the hyperparameter tuning experiments that I learned about before discarding the dataset entirely.
+I uploaded the dataset with the base hyperparameter configuration, by this time, 5 hours had already passed, I haven't even looked at the leaderboard yet.
+The model scored 31.8% and put me in the second place on the leaderboard but I decided to perform all the hyperparameter tuning experiments that I learned about before discarding the dataset entirely.

-Started with increasing epoch from 1 - 5.
-The evaluation percentage started to decrease at 5 so maintained that at 4.
-Enabling LoRA modules for all layers instead of the default query and key gave me the biggest jump.
-The same dataset that got me 31% also fetched me 88% just by tuning the parameters, in other words my finetuned LLM is already answering 44/50 questions better than the 70B model.
+- Started with increasing epoch from 1 - 5.
+The evaluation percentage increased and started to decrease at 5 so maintained the **epoch at 4**.
+- Enabling LoRA modules for all layers instead of the default query and key gave me the biggest jump, got me to **86%** at epoch 3 and **88%** at epoch 4 with lora_r at 8 and lora_alpha at 16.

+So, the same dataset that got me 31% also fetched me 88% just by tuning the parameters, in other words my fine-tuned LLM is already answering 44/50 questions better than the 70B model.

 ![alt text](tuning-scores.png)